Chinese: 清胃散

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Qing Wei San is mostly used to treat the pattern "Stomach Fire or Stomach Heat" which we describe below.
+As such Qing Wei San is used by TCM practitioners to treat two different patterns which we describe below.

 Stomatitis Periodontitis Glossitis Trigeminal neuralgia

 Again it wouldn't be correct to say "Qing Wei San treats stomatitis" for instance.
-Rather, Qing Wei San is used to treat Stomach Fire or Stomach Heat, which is sometimes the root cause behind stomatitis.
+Rather, Qing Wei San is used to treat patterns that are sometimes the root cause behind stomatitis.

-Now let's look at Stomach Fire or Stomach Heat, a pattern that TCM practitioners commonly treat with Qing Wei San.
+Now let's look at the two patterns commonly treated with Qing Wei San.

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine